BTCPrivate/bitcoinprivate-website/README.md

 *This doesn't mean that BitcoinPrivate Website cannot be used in older browsers, we'll ensure compatibility with the ones mentioned above.*

-If you need legacy browser support for IE8/IE9/IE10 not supported.
+Legacy browser will not be supported.
+IE8/IE9/IE10

 ## UI / UX design